learn-co-students/programming-univbasics-4-array-simple-array-manipulations-online-web-prework/README.md

 ### `pop_with_args`

-This method takes in an argument of an array and uses the pop method with an argument of 2 to remove the last two array items and return them
+This method takes in an argument of an `Array` and uses the `.pop` method with an argument of 2 to remove the last two array items and return them

 ### `using_shift`